jewelsofthought/neshama/site/posts/tolnet/cards.md

 ## 666m (cov-19)

 But the descent from 7B to 666m will be catastrophic and will be a stranger to any who dreamt of a world with only 666m people inhabiting it.

-## Graphs and Networks

-Interesting exploration of more human centric graphs, to map data, closer to [Knowledge Graphs](https://shapeofdata.wordpress.com/2013/08/13/graphs-and-networks/comment-page-1/).